pykickstart/pykickstart/docs/kickstart-docs.rst

 ``--size=``

-    The minimum partition size in megabytes.
-Specify an integer value here such as 500.
-Do not append the number with MB.
+    The minimum partition size in MiB.
+Specify an integer value here such, and do not append any units.

 ``--grow``